xu-yuan1/openvino-docs/pages/documentation/dl-workbench-overview/_workbench-files-to-migrate/workbench_docs_Workbench_DG_Deployment_Package.rst

 Prerequisite
 ------------

-:ref:`Install the Intel® Distribution of OpenVINO™ toolkit for Linux\* <doxid-openvino_docs_install_guides_installing_openvino_linux>` on your developer machine.
+:ref:`Install the Intel® Distribution of OpenVINO™ toolkit for Linux\* <install__linux_installer>` on your developer machine.
 OpenVINO™ toolkit and DL Workbench should be of the same release version.

 Step 1.
 Create main.cpp
 -----------------------